bricker0/choropleth_map/README.md

 # Mapping for a Sustainable World

 In this tutorial, you will learn how to make a choropleth map using the United Nations Sustainable Development Goal (SDG) indicator data and QGIS.
 Complementary to this tutorial is the open access, free-to-download book, called <a href="https://www.un.org/geospatial/sites/www.un.org.geospatial/files/MappingforaSustainableWorld20210124.pdf"> UN publication called: Mapping for a Sustainable World</a> which covers cartographic principles as they relate to mapping the SDGs.
 Throughout this tutorial, I will mention different sections of this book.
-I highly recommend reading Front Matter and section 1 of this book before you get started.
+I highly recommend reading Front Matter and Section 1 of this book before you get started.
 More about this book can be viewed here https://youtu.be/f2szsFB-pfU All of the tutorial videos that are mentioned and linked below <a href="https://video.uu.nl/channels/global-integration-project/"> can be found here.</a>